MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/hardware-inventory-views-configuration-manager.md

 ### v_GS_USB_DEVICE

 Lists information about the USB devices found on Configuration Manager clients through Asset Intelligence.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_VIDEO_CONTROLLER